The Artist Berta Jayo Paints the Most Famous Cathedrals in the World

-MADRID, SPAIN / ACCESSWIRE / May 6, 2019 / The exhibition, curated by Tom Skipp, features 14 photographs in which the world's most important cathedrals have been painted, each one in a different colour.
+MADRID, May 7, 2019 /PRNewswire/ -- The exhibition, curated by Tom Skipp, features 14 photographs in which the world's most important cathedrals have been painted, each one in a different colour.

 The cathedral of Seville, for example, has been painted green, the metropolitan of Mexico, mauve, and the Saint John the Divine in New York, orange.
 Other cathedrals on display in these photographs are those of Milan, Vienna, Cologne and Paris.